Stirling Macedonia FC

-Stirling Macedonia Football Club (formerly West Perth Macedonia, Stirling Lions) is an Australian soccer club based in Perth, Western Australia, who will be competing in 2023 in the National Premier Leagues Western Australia.
+Stirling Macedonia Football Club (formerly West Perth Macedonia and Stirling Lions) is an Australian soccer club based in Perth, Western Australia, who are competing in the National Premier Leagues Western Australia.

 History

+Early history

-Stirling Macedonia Soccer Club evolved with the history of the Macedonian Australian community of Western Australia.
-The Club has been through a number of name changes and directions in its forty-year history.
-They were known as West Perth Macedonia in the 1970s and early 1980s, winning the League Title in its third year of State League.
+Stirling Macedonia has evolved with the history of the Macedonian Australian community of Western Australia.
+The club has been through a number of name changes and directions in its history.
+Initially formed as East Perth Macedonia in 1958, the club dissolved in 1967, but in 1969 the Macedonian community put together the necessary funds to revive the club.
+In 1970, the club was revived as West Perth Macedonia.
+The club endured highs and lows in the 1970s and early 1980s, with its biggest success coming when they won the League Title in its third year of being in the State League.

+Major success in the 1980s and 1990s

 In 1986, the club changed its name to Stirling Macedonia with a move to Macedonia Park.
 That year, the Club represented the Soccer Federation of Western Australia against Adelaide City in the NANDA Cup in front of a crowd of approximately 5,000 people.
-During the 1980s and 1990s they were one of the most powerful soccer clubs in Western Australia, winning six league premierships.
-These included the 1983, 1984 and 1985 three-peat, as well as victories in 1987, 1994 and 1995.
+During the 1980s and 1990s, Stirling became one of the most powerful clubs in Western Australia, winning six league premierships.
+Stirling completed a three-peat from 1983-1985, and also captured the league title in 1987, 1994 and 1995.
+Further successes in a variety of other competitions meant that the club completed three doubles and three trebles, including an unprecedented run of three trebles in a row from 1994-1996, capturing a treble of the league, Top 4 Cup and Night Series in 1994 and 1995 and completing a treble of the Top 4 Cup, the Night Series and the State Cup in 1996.

 In 1999, the club changed their name to the Stirling Lions Soccer Club as a result of the National Club Identity Policy, which forced references to ethnicities to be removed from club names.